Penguin Place logo

 Do Galapagos Penguins and Little Blue Penguins live in the same area?

-Galapagos Penguins are found in Galapagos Islands (Ecuador).
-Little Blue Penguins are found in New Zealand, Southern Australia.
+No, their ranges do not overlap.
+Galapagos Penguins are found in Galapagos Islands (Ecuador), while Little Blue Penguins live in New Zealand, Southern Australia.
+This geographic separation means they face different environmental pressures and predator communities.

 More Comparisons